-6.2 Proper Operation of the Breaker
+6.2 Proper Operation and Use

 Only qualified personnel shall operate the breaker.
 Never activate the breaker unless the operator is seated in the operator's seat and is in full control of the machine.

 Injury from flying debris.
 Personal protection equipment is required when operating this equipment.
 PPE must include safety eyewear and hearing protection.